Enigma406/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that Replace all characters A and c from input to Z and e respectively
+A script that reverse its input